 Since then, Vetoquinol has continued to develop and to offer medicines and innovative solutions to its clients.
 Our desire to grow and expand internationally enabled us to generate, from the 1980s onwards, 20% of our revenues outside France.

 Vetoquinol created its first subsidiaries in the Netherlands, Ireland and Belgium.
 In 2004, we set up in China, then in 2009 in India with the creation of a new subsidiary, followed by another in Brazil in 2011.
-In 2014, thanks to the acquisition of Bioniche Animal Health, Vetoquinol is now directly present in Australia.
+Thanks to the acquisition of Bioniche Animal Health in 2014, Vetoquinol is now directly present in Australia.

 In 2006, stock market flotation allowed the group to increase its international profile, and this has become a real asset.

-Today, with a direct presence in 23 countries, in Europe, North and South America and the Asia-Pacific region, with our 2,132 employees and with almost 100 distributorsd in 80 other countries, we have built a global network which allows us to be close to our clients all over the world.
+Today, with a direct presence in 23 countries, in Europe, North and South America and the Asia-Pacific region, with 2500 employees and with almost 100 distributors in 80 other countries, we have built a global network which allows us to be close to our clients all over the world.

 The Vetoquinol story, by Étienne Frechin